alopez/alopez.github.com/email.md

   to that, or to another university matter on which I am obliged or already commited, email <alopez@inf.ed.ac.uk>.
 I am unlikely to respond to emails about other university business.
-  Please be patient, and _do not_ send university-related emails to other addresses.
+  I also do not check my university email frequently, so please be patient, and _do not_ send university-related emails to other addresses.

-Are you interested in something not covered by the categories above?
+Are you interested in something not covered by the answers above?
 : It is unlikely
   that I will respond to emails on other topics.
-My time is finite, and every email I respond to chips away at time that I have for the people and projects that matter to me.
+My time is finite, and every email I respond to chips away at the time that I have for the people that matter to me.